 Geelong VIC 3220

 All participants are required to complete a registration form.
-Full outlines of workshops and reading groups are available by selecting the workshop tab at the top of the page.
+Full outlines of workshops and reading groups are available by selecting the workshop or reading group tabs above.